• Skip to primary navigation

 Ingredients for Teriyaki Mushrooms

-• Fresh mushrooms: We will use one pound mushrooms for this recipe.
-You can use all of one variety or a medley.
-Try your favorite blend of shiitake mushrooms, cremini, white button, portobello, king oyster mushrooms, etc.
+• Fresh mushrooms: You'll need one pound mushrooms for this recipe.
+You can use all of one variety or a combination.
+Try your favorite blend of shiitake mushrooms, cremini, white button, Portobello, king oyster mushrooms, etc.

 • Fresh snow peas: These are so delicious in Asian-style dishes and beyond.
 Tender snow peas have a slight sweetness and delightfully fresh, crisp texture.
 (However if you can't find snow peas, you could try substituting sugar snap peas instead.)